cloudcalvin/Auspex/doc/qubits.rst

 Instrument Drivers
 ******************

 For `libaps2 <https://github.com/bbn-q/libaps2>`_, `libalazar <https://github.com/bbn-q/libalazar>`_, and `libx6  <https://github.com/bbn-q/libx6>`_, one should be able to *conda install -c bbn-q xxx* in order to obtain binary distributions of the relevant packages.
 Otherwise, one must obtain and build those libraries (according to their respective documentation), then make the shared library build products and any python packages available to Auspex by placing them on the path.
+Due to the number of issues that can crop up during this process we strongly recommend users install these drivers from the bbn-q conda channel unless there's a strong reason not to.

 The Qubit Experiment Factory
 ****************************